intel/neural-compressor/examples/pytorch/nlp/huggingface_models/question-answering/pruning/group_lasso/eager/README.md

 This document describes the steps of training with sparsity for BERT model on PyTorch.

 > **Note:**
-> Training wth sparsity on CPU is under development, while the initial experiment is on GPU.
+> CPU training is now enabled.

 # Prerequisite